 - 4. Below is a summary of the relevant facts and allegations based on the Parties' written and oral submissions, pleadings and evidence adduced.
 Additional facts and allegations found in the Parties' submissions, pleadings and evidence may be set out, where relevant, in connection with the legal discussion that follows.
-While the Sole Arbitrator has considered all the facts, allegations, legal arguments and evidence submitted by the Parties in the present proceedings, he refers in its Award only to the submissions and evidence it considers necessary to explain its reasoning. - 5.
-On 26 May 2016, the Athlete was informed by the IOC that her sample collected on 3 August 2012 on the occasion of the 2012 London Olympic Games had been retested (the "London Retesting Violation") and tested positive for metabolites of Dehydrochlormethyltestosterone ("DHCMT").
-On 27 January 2017, the IOC Disciplinary Commission found the Athlete to have committed an anti-doping rule violation ("ADRV") and disqualified her from the women's discus throw event of the 2012 London Olympic Games in which she ranked 23rd.
-The Athlete did not appeal that decision. - 6.
-Consecutively, the IAAF opened a proceeding against the Athlete which led to the signature, on 10 April 2017, by the Athlete of an Acceptance of Sanction Form.
-Thereby she accepted, as a sanction for the London Retesting Violation, a period of ineligibility of two (2) years, starting 2 July 2016, and a disqualification of her competitive results for a period of 2 years from 3 August 2012.
+While the Sole Arbitrator has considered all the facts, allegations, legal arguments and evidence submitted by the Parties in the present proceedings, he refers in its Award only to the submissions and evidence it considers necessary to explain its reasoning. - On 20 March 2017, the Athlete was informed by the IAAF that her sample collected on 16 5.
+August 2013 on the occasion of the 2013 IAAF World Championships in Moscow had been retested and tested positive for metabolites of Dehydrochloromethyltestosterone ("DHCMT"). - 6.
+On 10 April 2017, the Athlete signed an Acceptance of Sanction Form.
+Thereby she accepted, as a sanction for the Moscow Retesting Violation, a period of ineligibility of two (2) years, starting 29 March 2017, and a disqualification of her competitive results for a period of 2 years from 16 August 2013. - 7.
+This case concerns a claim by the IAAF against the Second Respondent for having committed further ADRV's, in particular Rule 32.2 (b) of the 2012 (2013) IAAF Rules (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).
+The RUSAF has been included in the claim as First Respondent, as it has not been able, due to the suspension of its IAAF membership, to conduct a hearing process in the present case. - 8.
+The claim is mainly based on elements relating to the so-called "Washout Schedules" which have been described by Prof. Richard H. McLaren in his first report, submitted on 16 July 2016 (the "First McLaren Report"), as well as in his second report, submitted on 9 December 2016 (the "Second McLaren Report") and the underlying evidence (the "Washout Allegation"). - 9.
+The key findings of the First McLaren Report were summarized as follows: - 1.
+The Moscow Laboratory operated, for the protection of doped Russian athletes, within a State-dictated failsafe system, described in the report as the Disappearing Positive Methodology. - 2.
+The Sochi Laboratory operated a unique sample swapping methodology to enable doped Russian athletes to compete at the Games.